 The more “crashes” there are, the more cholesterol and fat gets spilled and/or stuck in the blood vessels, the higher our risk.
 But it is the differences in the carriers that increase the risk of crashes, nothing to do with what is actually being carried.

 So what health markers should I pay attention to?

-* Triglyceride to HDL ratio is a good indicator of what size our LDL particles are.
+Triglyceride to HDL ratio is a good indicator of what size our LDL particles are.
 As discussed above this is an important indicator of health, we want to have large ones rather than small ones.
 The size itself is not measured as standard in the UK though, so this ratio provides a good proxy measure.
+Overall, this ratio gives a good overall idea of the pattern and balance of lipids and their carriers in our blood.
 Ideally our triglyceride to HDL ratio would be less than 0.87, whilst if it is more than 2.62 that is an indicator of high risk.

 There are a number of other markers that can give us a good indication of the state of our cardiovascular health- such as blood pressure, measures of insulin resistance, and markers of inflammation.
-There isn’t the space here to go into much detail on that now, but we may well revisit that at a later date.
+There isn’t the space here to go into detail on those here though.
 Overall though it is the clustering of risk factors that generally gives us the best idea of how healthy we are – if you have multiple markers that are outside of a “normal” range this is a more clear indicator that you are at an increased risk than if you just had a single sub-optimal result.

 What can I do to reduce my risk?